GHCFW/building_blocks_pico/README.md

  ## Activity 2: Blink an LED on Wokwi simulator

    **Goal of the exercise**<br>
-   * Create a circuit consisting of a LED, a resistor and the Pico board
+   * Create a circuit consisting of an LED, a resistor and the Pico board
    * Write firmware to make the LED blink

    Jump over to [Activity 2: Blink an LED](https://github.com/GHCFW/building_blocks_pico/blob/main/BlinkLED.md) for detailed instructions